fgremper/CloudStudio/ApiReference.md

 Method: GET

 Retrieves file level awareness information for a repository and branch.
-All your files in a branch are compared to every other users’ files in the same or specified branch.
+All your files in a branch are compared to every other users' files in the same or specified branch.

 For every user a conflict type is set to either NO_CONFLICT, FILE_CONFLICT, CONTENT_CONFLICT.